mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A _ratchet tree_ that represents the membership of the group, providing group members a way to authenticate each other and efficiently encrypt messages to subsets of the group.
 Each epoch has a distinct ratchet tree.
+* A _secret tree_ derived from the key schedule that represents shared secrets used by the members of the group to provide confidentiality and forward secrecy for MLS messages.
+Each epoch has a distinct secret tree.

-Each member of the group maintains a view of these two facets of the group's state.
+Each member of the group maintains a view of these facets of the group's state.
 MLS messages are used to initialize these views and keep them in sync as the group transitions between epochs.